tenstorrent/tenstorrent.github.io/aibs/grayskull/softwaresetup.md

 ## Update Firmware

-To update the firmware for your e75/e150 card, enter this series of commands in the terminal:
+Please visit the following page to determine which firmware version is required for the version of TT-Buda or TT-Metalium you want to use with your board.

+Once you have determined that, enter the following series of commands in the terminal in order to update the firmware for your e75/e150 card.
+This example shows the instructions to install the fw_pack-80.8.0.0.fwbundle firmware, please update the command according to the firmware you intend to use:

 ```
 wget https://github.com/tenstorrent/tt-firmware/raw/main/fw_pack-80.8.0.0.fwbundle